Efficient CHAD: Getting Rid of Log Factors

-where $\EnvArr\Gamma$ is a mutable array with methods analogous to those of $\EnvMap\Gamma$; its methods are shown in \cref{fig:lin-env-arr-interface} together with their complexities.
-The changes are the usual ones for a resource-linear mutable array (giving back the input array in the result and changing some arrows to resource-linear ones). $\ur\ty$ denotes an unrestricted type, e.g.\ \texttt{Ur}~$\ty$ in Linear Haskell.
+\paragraph{Implementation} Assuming an implementation in Haskell, and assuming that we want to support the parallelisation discussed in \cref{sec:parallelism} below, we need to resort to an implementation in terms of the \texttt{IO} monad.
+For illustration, a possible definition in GHC Haskell is as follows:\footnote{For a full implementation of this monad in GHC Haskell, see \ifTomACMVersion{\cite[Appendix E]{efficient-chad-arxiv}}{\cref{app:evm-ghc-haskell}}.}

-The constant-time complexity of $\smash{\mPush{}}$ can be justified either by appealing to the standard amortisation argument\footnote{If a growing array resizes to twice its size each time the underlying buffer is exhausted, the total amount of reallocation~and copying work is linear in the final length of the array (as $\sum_{i=0}^{\lceil \log_2 n \rceil} 2^i = 2^{\lceil \log_2 n \rceil + 1} - 1 = O(n)$); i.e.\ the reallocations were~free.} or by preallocating an array as large as the maximum environment depth (a statically-known property, after all) at the start of execution.
+This is a reader monad, the reader context being the length of the environment in this subterm ($|\Gamma|$) together with a pointer (\texttt{IORef}) to a mutable vector (\texttt{IOVector}, from e.g.\ the \texttt{vector} package) of untyped values (\texttt{Any}); the values are untyped because we are implementing a mutable \emph{heterogeneous} vector.
+Such a thing is not predefined in Haskell, so we must simulate it using a homogeneous vector of untyped values to and from which we \texttt{unsafeCoerce}.
+We use a pointer to the vector because in the $\tScope{}{}$ method, if the vector is not large enough for the extended environment, we have to reallocate the array.\footnote{If a growing array resizes to twice its size each time the underlying buffer is exhausted, the total amount of reallocation~and copying work is linear in the final array length (as $\sum_{i=0}^{\lceil \log_2 n \rceil} 2^i = 2^{\lceil \log_2 n \rceil + 1} - 1 = O(n)$), and can thus be amortised away.}

-If the reader is unfamiliar with resource-linear types, they can simply imagine that we use the original, purely functional State monad:
+In the non-parallel context, \texttt{ST}~\cite{fp-1994-st-monad} is sufficient as a replacement for \texttt{IO}.
+Meanwhile, in an imperative language such as OCaml, the required (atomic, in the case of parallelism) mutability is already present everywhere, meaning that $\EnvM\Gamma\ty \defeq \texttt{Int} \ra \text{Array}\ \texttt{Any} \ra \ty$ suffices, with \texttt{Any} standing for the uninformative type, such as \texttt{Object} or \texttt{void*}.

+Let us briefly look at some alternative implementations.
+To get a more functional-style implementation (but unfortunately not parallel!), one can use resource-linear types (such as those implemented in Linear Haskell~\cite{fp-2018-linear-haskell}).
+In this case, the monad looks as follows:

+where $\EnvArr\Gamma$ is a mutable array with methods analogous to those of $\EnvMap\Gamma$.
+The changes are the usual ones for a resource-linear mutable array (giving back the input array in the result and changing some arrows to resource-linear ones); for an example, see the mutable arrays in the \texttt{linear-base} package.\footnote{\url{https://hackage.haskell.org/package/linear-base-0.4.0/docs/Data-Array-Mutable-Linear.html}} $\ur\ty$ denotes an unrestricted type, e.g.\ \texttt{Ur}~$\ty$ in Linear Haskell.